6.1. Grid Layout

 Horizontally Justify Cells per Column

-Vertically Justify Cells
+Vertically Justify Cells/Text

-Sometimes, a row is higher than a cell’s content, for example when working with images of different sizes in the same row, or when using square cells.
-In these cases, this setting specifies whether the content should be justified top, centered, or justified bottom.
+Sometimes, a row is taller than a cell’s content, for example when text cells have different numbers of lines, when text has different font sizes, when combining text and images, or when using square cells.
+In such cases, these settings specify how the cells’ content should be aligned.

 Row/Column Gap